Back to Natural Dyes

 Related products

 Use on protein or cellulose fibres.
-Pre-mordanting recommended.
-Strong and fast golden to lemon yellows are produced.
+A source of lovely rich browns and rusts.
+Substantive but pre-mordanting recommended.
 Use at 20-50% WOF for medium shades.

 Sawdust or extract from a tropical tree, Caesalpinia punctata.
 This species is from southeast Asia and is not the endangered species native to Brazil but still produces good, rich colours.
 It is also called Sappanwood or Eastern Brazilwood.